SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 The source images and original AVIF files come from `libavif/tests/data` at commit `062e582e8afda88e6baf988fdcf046a801efa0f5`.
 Their licenses are recorded in libavif's `tests/data/README.md` and continue to apply to the derived fixtures.
 This includes the unrestricted Kodak image, the CC BY 3.0 Cosmos Laundromat frame, and files distributed under libavif's BSD-2-Clause license.

-Original fixture-generation records name scalar builds of:

-- libaom commit `03087864cf4bea6abb0d28f95cf7843511413d8f`;
-- libavif 1.4.2 from commit `062e582e8afda88e6baf988fdcf046a801efa0f5`, linked to that libaom build.

-Those revisions describe how the retained assets were originally produced; they do not pin the current verification checkout.
+Original fixture-generation records identify libavif 1.4.2 from commit `062e582e8afda88e6baf988fdcf046a801efa0f5` as the container tool.
+This does not pin the current verification checkout.
 Current AV1 algorithm, arithmetic, syntax, and native-output verification uses only the clean official libaom `main` checkout.
 Libavif commands record container and presentation provenance only and are not used as an AV1 implementation reference.